ILogEverything/Alfa-Romeo-Giulia-SimRacing/README.md

 📁 /Windows [Python]/                 --> Games Support / Windows
 📄 README.md                          --> This file
 ```
+> 🗂️ From v1.1 files are distributed individually and not as ZIPs for better readability, diffing, and version tracking on GitHub.
 ---

 ## 🔧 Software Requirements (Board Side)